peerlinks/peerlinks/protocol.md

 to notify ALL connected peers that new data is available for the channel.
 The subscribed peers SHOULD attempt to do a synchronization.

-## Storage and eviction policies

-WIP

-The amount of storage SHOULD be configurable in the application (with potential notifications for increasing the limit when needed).
-The split between public pool and subscribed feeds MAY be configurable.

-Public pool sorts the messages in the order they were received.
-Duplicates are ignored and do not change the order (TODO: reconsider this?).
-When the available storage is exhausted messages are evicted one-by-one until the required amount of storage is regained.
-Public pool SHOULD not evict messages unless needed.
-Public pool SHOULD persist messages between application restarts.

-_(TODO(indutny): does 30 day delta mechanism help here?)_
-There is no mechanism for evicting the messages from channels the user is subscribed too.
-However, in the future versions the channel operator MAY be able to issue a new channel root from time to time so that past DAGs may be evicted.

-## Relays

-HTTPS webserver MAY be used as a remote peer to facilitate synchronization between peers that are not in vicinity of each other physically.

 #### Ideas

 *(Something that is not implemented in neither client nor protocol, but might